aws-amplify/amplify-js/CONTRIBUTING.md

 yarn config set registry https://registry.yarnpkg.com
 ```

+#### Bundle Size Checks

+Amplify JS enforces bundle size checks against incoming PRs.
+It uses the [size-limit](https://github.com/ai/size-limit) utility to test the Webpack tree-shaken footprint of common import patterns for a given category.

+The configuration for each category can be found in the associated package's `package.json` file under the `size-limit` key.

+##### Local Invocation & Regression Debugging

+The bundle size test can be performed locally (after building) by invoking the `test:size` build target in each package or in the mono-repo package.
+Bundle size regressions associated with a given change can be debugged by specifying the `--why` flag, e.g. `yarn test:size --why`, which will open a Statoscope instance to permit analysis of the generated bundle.

+To dump the generated `stats.json` for analysis in different tools: `yarn test:size --save-bundle test_bundle` (bundle will be saved to `test_bundle` directory)

+To compare & diff one build with another: `yarn test:size --why --compare-with test_bundle/stats.json`

 ## Bug Reports

 Bug reports and feature requests are always welcome.
 Good bug reports are extremely helpful, so thanks in advance!